Get familiar with the Philippine income tax table for 2023 and know your tax bracket, the amount owed, and how to compute your tax dues.

 Previously Lower Income Tax Rates to Go Up

 The changes in the annual income tax rates are considered positive news.
-That is, with the exception of those that benefitted from the CREATE Law prior to 2023.
+That is, with the exception of those who benefitted from the CREATE Law prior to 2023.

 Related: